Corey-M/NAudio.Lame/LameDLLWrap/README.md

 ### Usage

-This project needs to be built for x86 and x64 targets and the two outputs included in `NAudio.Lame` with te Build Action `Embedded Resource`.
+This project needs to be built for x86 and x64 targets and the two outputs included in `NAudio.Lame` with the Build Action `Embedded Resource`.
 A Loader class in `NAudio.Lame` will use the path and filename to identify the version to load.